irahorecka/python-natlparks/README.rst

     parks.articles(limit=10, start=1)

-Campgrounds: Campground data includes location, contact, operating hours, site amenities, fee, and accessibility information for campgrounds in national parks At least one representative photo of each campground is available Some parks have multiple campgrounds of a variety of types (eg, developed or primitive); others have none.
+**Campgrounds**: Campground data includes location, contact, operating hours, site amenities, fee, and accessibility information for campgrounds in national parks At least one representative photo of each campground is available Some parks have multiple campgrounds of a variety of types (eg, developed or primitive); others have none.

 .. code:: python